Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 2. You or your team lack the skills to create long-form content consistently and need to fill the gap

-Another important note is that outsourcing to a writer knowledgeable in SEO can compound the benefits of outsourcing.
+Another important note is that outsourcing to an SEO-qualified writer can compound the benefits.
 As they can help boost site-wide SEO and ensure that all blogs align with your overall strategy.